datacarpentry/image-processing/_episodes/07-thresholding.md

 [OpenCV Images]({{ page.root }}/03-opencv-images/) episode.
 In that case, we used a simple NumPy array manipulation to separate the pixels belonging to the root system of a plant from the black background.
-In this episode, we will learn how to use OpenCV methods to perform thresholding.
-Then, we will use the masks returned by these methods to select the parts of an image we are interested in.
+In this episode, we will learn how to use OpenCV functions to perform thresholding.
+Then, we will use the masks returned by these functions to select the parts of an image we are interested in.

 ## Simple thresholding